Bob B 00:00

 Bob B 19:17

 Of course.
-You know, there's great similarities and there's great changes.
+You know, there are great similarities and there are great changes.
 Yeah.

 John M 19:22